barabum0/pyroauth/README.md

 # pyroauth
-A simple CLI that can create a client for pyrogram
+A simple CLI that can create a session for pyrogram